Skip to Content

 MPA Communications & Awareness Raising

 The importance of MPAs and their role in protecting the marine environment of Maldives is not widely known amongst local communities.
 The OCPP is working with the Government of Maldives to develop communication materials to raise awareness of the role and benefits of MPAs and the different types of designation in Maldives.
-We are also supporting the development of a Protected Sites government website which will highlight all MPAs in the Maldives and provide access to associated management materials.

 Infographic of a mangrove and coral reef ecosystem and text explaining the benefits of marine protected areas